 How to Fix a Broken Phone Screen That Won’t Turn On

-Follow the troubleshooting tips below in order to get your phone up and running again.
+Follow the troubleshooting tips below to get your phone up and running again.
 The tips in this article can work on tablets as well.

 Check For Signs of Physical Damage

 You may not remember a clear accident that may have damaged your phone, but it can still happen.
 Was your phone exposed to hot or freezing temperatures?
 Was it exposed to any liquids?
-Very small amounts of liquid, such as from sweat, can still damage the device.
+Tiny amounts of liquid, such as from sweat, can still damage the device.

 Leaving the phone in your pocket is a generally bad idea, as it can bend out of shape.

-If the charger was plugged in forcefully, the port may be damaged.
+If the charger was plugged in forcefully, the port might be damaged.
 This can prevent you from charging your phone.

 Letting an overheating phone cool off can be all that is needed for it to restart.
 The same can apply to a damp phone that was left to dry off.

 However, most physical damage to your device will require a visit to the repair shop.